Khaulat/Deep_Reinforcement_Learning/Navigation_project/README.md

 ## The Environment

-For this project, a Unity environment provided by Udacity is used to monitor and visualize training.
+For this project, a Unity environment provided by Udacity is used to monitor and visualize training an RL agent.
 It is an open space layed with bananas of two different colours; blue and yellow.
 The goal of the agent is to navigate through the environment picking as many yellow bananas and ignoring as many blue bananas as possible.

 ### The agent can perform 4 discrete actions to move;